-The Pletscher ESGE Multi Kickstand is an aluminium kickstand that is suitable for bikes with wheels between 26 to 29 inches.
+The Pletscher ESGE Multi Kickstand is an aluminum kickstand that is suitable for bikes with wheels between 26 to 29 inches.

-This kickstand has been designed to provide you with stability on smooth or rough terrain, while being loaded or unloaded.
-The aluminium is extremely durable and can deal with the wear and tear while you are out riding.
+This kickstand has been designed to provide you with stability on smooth or rough terrain while being loaded or unloaded.
+The aluminum is extremely durable and can deal with wear and tear while you are out riding.
 When using a loaded touring bike this kickstand will be able to hold the bike better than almost any other kickstand.

 This kickstand can fit most size bikes.
 It is easy to install and use but will take a bit of time to adjust it for that perfect fit.